jdbedics/clu-mscp-thesis-handbook/02-committee.Rmd

 1. Two committee members.

-  * One committee member is a “chair.”
+  * One committee member serves as “chair.”
 The chair is the person that gives you the most feedback
-  * The second committee member is a “reader” and provides feedback on major sections of the draft such as the IRB, the final paper from PSYC565, and the final draft of the thesis.
+  * The second committee member is a “reader” and provides limited feedback on major milestones of the thesis including the IRB draft, the final paper from PSYC565, and the final draft of the thesis.
   * One committee member must be from CLU (chair or reader; doesn’t matter).
   * Outside committee members are required to submit a Vita to the program director.